apache/drill/_docs/install/050-starting-drill-in-distributed-mode.md

 ---
 title: Starting Drill in Distributed Mode
-date: 2015-12-30 19:09:53 UTC
+date: 2015-12-30 21:59:31 UTC
 parent: "Installing Drill in Distributed Mode"
 ---

-You start Drill in distributed mode in one of the following ways:

-* Using the **drillbit.sh** command
-* Starting the Drill Shell
-* Using an Ad-Hoc Connection to Drill
+To use Drill in distributed mode, you first need to start a Drill daemon (Drillbit) on each node in the cluster.
+Start the Drillbit before attempting to connect a client.
+To start the Drillbit, use the **drillbit.sh** command.

+{% include startnote.html %} If you use Drill in embedded mode, do not use the drillbit.sh command. {% include endnote.html %}

 ## Using the drillbit.sh Command
-To use Drill in distributed mode, you need to control a Drillbit.
-If you use Drill in embedded mode, you do not use the **drillbit.sh** command.

-Using the **drillbit.sh** command you can perform the following tasks:
+In addition to starting a Drillbit, you use the **drillbit.sh** command to perform the other tasks:

 * Check the status of the Drillbit
-* Start, stop, or restart a Drillbit
+* Stop or restart a Drillbit
 * Configure a Drillbit to restart by default

-You can use a configuration file to start Drill.
+You can use a configuration file to start Drillbits.
 Using such a file is handy for controlling Drillbits on multiple nodes.

 ### drillbit.sh Command Syntax